ndrepancol/ndrepancol/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on CSOL Hardware Monitoring App
+- 🔭 I'm currently working to learn more about Networking
-- 🌱 I’m currently learning C#
+- 🌱 Willing to grow and adapt!
-- ⚡ Fun fact: I love video games!